 Beyond coordinating internet and device access, we supported students to adjust to new ways of advocating for themselves and leveraging the support of their teachers in this new virtual landscape.
 We also provided essential social and emotional support in unprecedented circumstances.

-As we look forward to the next 75 years, we know from experience that we cannot anticipate or predict how the world will change, and how those changes will impact the young people we serve.
+Now that we’ve entered our next 75 years, we know from experience that we cannot anticipate or predict how the world will change, and how those changes will impact the young people we serve.
 What we do know is that Denver Kids will be beside them to support, encourage, and unlock their inherent potential at every step.
-We know that our adaptability as a program, our consistency and the trust we have built with students and families over the last 75 years, our deep relationships with partners and schools, and the brilliant team of youth service professionals we work with will all carry us forward with strength, confidence, and measurable results.
+We know that our adaptability as a program, our consistency and the trust we have built with students and families over the last 75+ years, our deep relationships with partners and schools, and the brilliant team of youth service professionals we work with will all carry us forward with strength, confidence, and measurable results.

 And, we know we’ll continue to see the success and positive impact the tens of thousands of students we've served are making in the world, and we’ll remain in awe of the resilient, determined, brilliant young people we work with every day.